Red Peak Passprint

 We pack up again and hike past Washburn Lake, where its cold waters are home to brook and rainbow trout, to the campsites at Merced Lake.
 We will at most likely cover 10 miles (16.1 km) this day, but we will drop about 1,800 ft (548.6 m) in elevation to the lake.
 Depending on what time we get to camp, there is an opportunity for swimming at Merced Lake.

 After breakfast, we will pack up and hike about 9 miles (14.5 km) from Merced Lake to Little Yosemite Valley, dropping about a 1,000 ft (304.8 m) in elevation.
 We pass some great scenery: Bunnell Cascades, Bunnell Point and Moraine Dome.
+But because we are heading to the busier part of the park, except to start seeing a lot of other hikers, especially as we get closer to Little Yosemite Valley and Half Dome.

 Share your experience!
 Review this trip